 The waterfall near Füssen is a unique natural monument of the Bavarian Alps.
 The water masses of the River Lech, fed from the Alps, plunge over five steps twelve metres into the depth.
 Below the Lech Falls, the river narrows and enters the Lech Gorge.
 It is the only one in the entire Bavarian Alpine region through which a larger Alpine river can still flow freely and unimpeded by man.
 From the Lechfall car park you can take a tour of the royal castles, which leads to Neuschwanstein and Hohenschwangau through magnificent landscape. (return: 13 kilometers, 6 hours, up and down 522 meters)

 Picturesque island town in Lake Constance

 The picturesque old town of Lindau is located on an island in Lake Constance.
 It is connected with the mainland by a sea-bridge.
-The Maximilian Street leads past patrician houses from the Gothic and Renaissance era, findally ending at the harbor, which is dominated by a lighthouse and a six meter tall Bavarian lion.
+Maximilian Street leads past patrician houses from the Gothic and Renaissance era, finally ending at the harbor, which is dominated by a lighthouse and a six meter tall Bavarian lion.
 A beautiful riverside walk with views of the Alps skirts around the old town.

 Fairytale castle of King Ludwig II.